 Transparency in Coverage Final Rules

 The Transparency in Coverage Final Rules require certain group health plans to disclose on a public website information regarding in-network provider rates and historical out-of-network allowed amounts and billed charges for covered items and services in two separate machine-readable files (MRFs).
-Find the Cigna MRFs for the Western Governors University medical benefit plans offered under the Western Governors University Cafeteria Plan as of July 1, 2022.
+Find the UHC MRFs for the Western Governors University medical benefit plans offered under the Western Governors University Cafeteria Plan as of December 1, 2024.

 Overview